-Does it feel like your team is drowning?
-Are you asking “how can I pull my team back together when we all work apart”?
+Does it feel like your team is slowly drowning?
+As the leader, do you find yourself asking “how can I pull my team back together when we all work apart”?

 The COVID-19 pandemic has imposed significant amounts of change on our working environments.
 Much of that change had been embedded successfully, even in areas we thought would struggle to adapt; whether it’s been the ability of organisations to quickly adapt to remote working, or the speed at which they have adopted new technologies to communicate and run virtual meetings, teams have found lots of new and creative ways of keeping the show on the road.